-This page will be used to capture discussion around how to query for an active medication list using FHIR Resources.
+This page will be used to capture discussion around how to query for medication lists for a patient using FHIR Resources.

 Document guidance on how to retrieve a medication list.
 This guidance would cover lists like: